-Automatic Forms-Thickness Adjustment: The automatic forms-thickness control adjusts the platen for the correct clearance for the forms used.
+Automatic Forms-Thickness Control: The automatic forms-thickness control adjusts the platen to the correct setting for the forms used.
 This assures maximum print quality and maintains sufficient clearance for high-speed forms movement.

 Motorized Cover: The cover on the printer gives controlled access to the forms transport area.
 When a forms condition arises, the cover movement immediately alerts the operator that attention is required.